| And now, for a taste of things to come... • Here

 we want to send our kids?
 "Yeah, you're a loser, kid.
 Have

-• Bob has an interesting fact about Israel president,
+a cheeseburger." • Bob has an interesting fact about Israel president,

 Shimon Peres.
 Peres has a hotel close to the stadium because